 red, blue/array/” (available only for the In operator)

 - Number - Allows you to define the numerical value.

 - Formula - it is created in the IQL Query builder.
 It allows you to define the advanced conditions, which can be done with the available operators and its value types.
-For example, if you want to display in the recommendation frame items which are discounted more than the currently viewed product.Click here to see the tutorial for the Formula example
+For example, if you want to display in the recommendation frame items which are discounted more than the currently viewed item.Click here to see the tutorial for the Formula example

 You can change the type of the value operator by clicking this icon: